Xover Products logo shows a moment in time when a monkey is trying to find a function in an ordinary piece of stone lying around.

 We aim to design "ambiguous solids" that induce function while focusing on this potential.

-Xover is a design that crosses all four of nationalities, technologies, craftsmen, and production systems.
+Xover is a design that crosses all four of Borders, Technologies (Fields), Functions, and Production System.
 As a project, we have given it three frameworks: Xover-Architecture, Xover-Houses, and Xover-Products.

 Xover-Products will focus on technologies in particular among the four listed above.